ss12f32v/ss12f32v.github.io/index.md

 ## About Me

 I am a Computer Science Ph.D. student at the National Taiwan University working with [Prof. Yi-Hsuan Yang](https://affige.github.io/) and [Prof. Jyh-Shing Roger Jang](http://mirlab.org/jang/) at the Music and AI Lab.

-I hold a Bachelor's degree in Computer Science from National Cheng Kung University.
+Before that, I hold a Bachelor's degree in Computer Science from National Cheng Kung University.
+I also interned at Taiwan AI Labs, Sony.

-My research interests focus on guitar-oriented music information retrieval, including transformations between different representation formats of guitar music.
+My main research interests focus on <b>guitar-oriented</b> music information retrieval, including transformations between different representation formats of guitar music.
 Recently, I have been concentrating on creative guitar amplifier tone modeling.
 I am also an intermediate electric guitar player, and I enjoy listening to anime, J-POP, and hard rock music.

 If you need to contact me for any reason, you can reach me via email, and collaboration is welcomed.